Constitution of Arkansas

 The Constitution of Arkansas is the primary organizing law for the U.S. state of Arkansas delineating the duties, powers, structures, and functions of the state government.
 Arkansas' original constitution was adopted at a constitutional convention held at Little Rock in advance of the territory's admission to the Union in 1836.
+In 1861 a constitution was adopted with secession.
+After the American Civil War its 1864 constitution was drafted.
+An 1868 constitution was passed to comply with the Reconstruction acts.
 The current constitution was ratified in 1874 following the Brooks–Baxter War.

 The Brooks–Baxter War and passage of the new constitution are considered to mark the end of Reconstruction in Arkansas.
 This was two years before the disputed 1876 U.S. presidential election and national compromise that resulted in the Republican government withdrawing federal troops from the South.
 The state has passed numerous amendments to the 1874 Constitution – 102 as of 2020.

 By gaining passage of the Election Law of 1891 and a poll tax amendment in the general election of 1892, the Democratic Party consolidated its control of state politics over Republicans and a farmer-labor coalition; effectively disenfranchising most African Americans.
 By 1895 there were none in the state house; their exclusion from politics lasted for decades deep into the 20th century.

-Background

-1836 Constitution

-In 1833, Arkansas was eager to be admitted as a state, although Congress was hesitant to admit another pro-slavery state due to the tense equality achieved under the Missouri Compromise.
-The territory elected delegates for a state constitutional convention.
-Territorial governor, William Fulton tried to halt the convention, but Attorney General, Benjamin F. Butler ruled the assemblage legal.
-The first state constitution was ratified by Congress on January 30, 1836, and on June 15 of that year, President Andrew Jackson signed the act making Arkansas the 25th state.